-Artist Development is a broad term that encompasses the many roles that used to be covered by managers and A&R departments at record labels.
-You could also use the word mentor, consultant, or simply knowledgeable friend.
-These people would help with whatever was required to maximize the success of their investment: improving an artist’s songs, defining their image and brand, working on their show, planning and executing marketing strategies, booking gigs, building teams, securing publicity, deciding which opportunities to follow, planning tours, managing publishing rights, searching out licensing opportunities, and on and on.
+Artist Development is a broad term that encompasses many roles that used to be covered by managers and A&R departments at record labels.
+You could also use the word mentor, consultant, or industry expert.
+These people would help with whatever was required to maximize the success of their financial investment.
+This could be improving an artist’s songs, defining image and brand, working on the show, planning and executing marketing strategies, booking gigs, building teams, securing publicity, planning tours, managing publishing, searching out licensing opportunities, and an endless list of other support activities.

 Most record labels no longer invest in developing artists from raw material to marketable artist.
 Artists are now expected to “develop” themselves.
 The good news, however, is that there are now more resources to help artists do just that.

-Consequently, we offer affordable, one-on-one, hour-by-hour help covering just about everything under the Artist Development umbrella.
-We won’t promise to make you rich and famous – that’s up to you, and a whole slew of other factors outside your and our control.
-And no, we don’t promise to be as expert about, say, music contracts as an entertainment lawyer.
-But we have deep enough knowledge of all of it, and enough experience both in the old and new music industries, to help you pick the right path through a very confusing, overwhelming maze of possibilities and advice.
+To support artists at all levels, we offer affordable, one-on-one, hour-by-hour help covering just about everything under the Artist Development umbrella.
+We won’t promise to make you rich and famous.
+That’s up to you, and a whole slew of other factors outside our (and your) control.
+And no, we don’t promise to be as expert about music contracts as an entertainment lawyer.
+But we have deep enough knowledge and enough experience in the old and new music industries.
+We can help you pick the right path through a very confusing, overwhelming maze of possibilities and advice.

 The biggest thing we can and do promise is to be on your side.
-We believe that the best way for us to serve you – and stay in business – is to help you strategize how to use your time, money, and energy to maximize your chances of reaching your musical goals.
+We believe that the best way for us to serve you – and stay in business – is to help you strategize how to use your time, money, and energy.
 When the best path is working with another expert, we’ll give you referrals.